Puzzle 8: Shared Memory

 • Shared memory: TPB elements per block

 Warning: Each block can only have a constant amount of shared memory that threads in that block can read and write to.
-This needs to be a literal python constant, not a variable.
+This needs to be a compile-time constant (a comptime binding), not a runtime variable.
 After writing to shared memory you need to call barrier to ensure that threads do not cross.

 Educational Note: In this specific puzzle, the barrier() isn’t strictly necessary since each thread only accesses its own shared memory location.
 However, it’s included to teach proper shared memory synchronization patterns for more complex scenarios where threads need to coordinate access to shared data.